hovancik/hovancik.github.io/source/blog/2017-01-14-still-looking-for-2017-s-resolution-try-some-online-cleaning.html.markdown

 ### How to delete them?

 Obvious way is to go one by one, and delete/unsubscribe.
 But it's not always that easy, or even recommended.
 Make sure you always *delete data first* (eg. uploaded images, notes) and other data that could identify you (deleting **account** might not mean deleting **data**).
 If it's not possible, write to support.
+It's also good idea to change your login/email and password.
+As I said, they'll probably put your account as `inactive`, rather then deleting it.

 Then you should be good with deleting an account.
 And as with previous, ask the support do it for you if not possible from an interface.